liuliu/ccv/doc/dpm.md

 Accuracy-wise:

 There are two off-the-shelf implementations.
-One is the DPM in matlab from author, the other is HOG detector from OpenCV.
-Fo the task to detect pedestrians in a given image, we use INTRA 2008 dataset, and it provides both training and testing data.
-With OpenCV stock peopledetect sample program, we get:
+One is the DPM in Matlab from author, the other is the HOG detector from OpenCV.
+For the task to detect pedestrians in a given image, we use INRIA 2008 dataset, and it provides both training and testing data.
+With OpenCV stock peopledetect sample program (scale factor to be 1.09 to match our DPM setting (interval = 8)), we get:

-	65.7% (156)
+	47.37% (133)

-The former one is the detection rate (how many objects have been detected), the later is the number of false alarms (the detected region doesn't contain the expected object)
+The former one is the detection rate (how many objects have been successfully detected), the later is the number of false alarms (the detected region doesn't contain the expected object).

-Our implementation?
+The dpmvldtr.rb compares the ground truth bounding box with the detected bounding box by OpenCV, if the overlap area is larger than 60% of the biggest bounding box area among the two), it will be counted as a true positive.
+Otherwise, it will be counted as a false positive (false alarm).

+Another implementation is from the DPM inventor, it is a Matlab implementation, and the author has a specially trained detector for INRIA 2008 dataset.

-	80.14% (74)
+	75.21% (74)

-Looks pretty good!
+The DPM implementation in ccv was trained for three days using the default parameters with INRIA training data.
+The result is not bad:

+	76.4% (68)

 Speed-wise: